 A few of these letters concern ergonomics, with a particular focus on the question of safe lifting limits.
 That makes sense; ergonomic considerations are conspicuously absent from the OSHA regulations, leaving many workers and their employers confused as to the legalities of certain manual material handling tasks.
 (Learn more about why OSHA standards don't directly address ergonomics here).

-But in every Standard Interpretation letter related to workplace lifting, OSHA points readers to the same tool: The National Institute for Occupational Safety and Health (NIOSH) Lifting Equation.
+But in every Standard Interpretation letter related to workplace lifting, OSHA points readers to the same tool: the NIOSH Lifting Equation.

 Understanding the NIOSH Lifting Equation